linkml/linkml-model/specification/02instances.md

     }
 ```

-No SlotName can appear twice in any set of Assignments (i.e. SlotName is a key)
+No SlotDefinitionName can appear twice in any set of Assignments (i.e. SlotDefinitionName is a *key*)

 An example instance might be written in functional syntax as: